Johannesduvenage/bearded-dragon/README.md

 for live streaming data with `dragon listen`. `./influxdb` and `./grafana` are created when you run `make up` and mount to `/data` and `/var/lib/grafana` to their respective containers.
 You can grab any of this data and plug it into your own service.
+The root directory of the project is mounted to `/app` on the main bearded-dragon container where most of the commands will be run.

 Check out `docker-compose.yml` for more info.

 #### Interactive Shell